chaelivieira/MARCK/README.md

 ## ImageMagick
 This project also uses ImageMagick with the server.
 The server is set up to work with as many versions as possible, so if installing version 7+, make sure that the legacy commands are also installed so that `convert` is recoginzed.

+## Wkhtmltopdf
+You must also have wkhtmltopdf installed in order to run the server.
+You can download the software for your operating system at https://wkhtmltopdf.org/downloads.html

 # Running the project